Lasya1lasya/Spam-Email-Detection/README.md

 ## Model Saving
 1) You saved the trained model and vectorizer as .pkl files.
 2) These files can be loaded later to classify new incoming emails without retraining.
+## Model Deployment
+Create a Streamlit UI for live predictions.

+## How to Run the App Locally
+streamlit run app.py

 ## Libraries Used
 - import pandas as pd
 - from sklearn.feature_extraction.text import CountVectorizer